rafaelma/pgbackman/docs/manual.rst

 * **[backup code]:** Backup job code
 * **[retention period]:** Retention period for a backup job
 * **[retention redundancy]:** Retention redundancy for a backup job
+* **[automatic deletion retention]:** Retention period that backups for a dbname will be keep in the catalog after the dbname has been deleted in a PgSQL node
 * **[extra backup parameters]:** Extra backup parameters
 * **[extra restore parameters]:** Extra restore parameters
 * **[backup job status]:** Backup job status